-The 2020 Race Brief PDF will be available at least one week before the event.
+The latest Race Brief PDF will be available in the week before the event.
 It will be available here to download and will be emailed to all competitors.

 The Race Brief documented will be emailed to all competitors during the week before the race.
 This will include any last minute changes.
 This may include information such as, but not restricted to: